Date: Thursday, May 30, 2024

 Motion: Be it resolved that the members approve the governance best practices amendments to By-Law 1 related to the Composition of Membership, Conditions of Membership, Termination of Membership, reflecting a single class of individual members, and the Articles of Amendment.

-Requirement: As this relates to an update to Articles, this update is put forward as a Special Resolution and therefore requires the approval of 2/3 of AGM voters in order to be carried.
+Requirement: As this relates to an update to Articles, this amendment is put forward as a Special Resolution and therefore requires the approval of 2/3 of votes cast in order to be carried.

 Motion 6: By-law 1 amendments related to governance best practices (related to membership) (PDF)